Terraminator/thm-koth-tricks/README.md

 If you find a rootkit by using lsmod you can usually remove it by running rmmod module_name or modprobe -r module_name.
 Sometimes they also leave traces in /var/log/kern.log and dmesg.
 You can clear dmesg by running dmesg --clear.
 They are also not persistent and will be unloaded after a reboot.
-If a rootkit was coded by people who know what they are doing there is litterally no way to find it then scanning your filesystem from an external device.
+If a rootkit was coded by people who know what they are doing there is litterally no way to find it then scanning your  from an external device.
 You need to be root to implant a rootkit.
 Other places you could look for a rootkit: /proc/kallsyms and /etc/modules.

 # Persistence techniques: